Fin Macleod, now head of security on a

 "Vivid

-descriptions of the barren landscapes and cruel
+of the barren landscapes and cruel weather are a

 (read